-See Section 7.1 "Purchase, Repurchase and Sale", and the statements in "Further Purchases by the Issuer", which confirm that the Issuer will accept the purchase of New Mortgage Receivables up to the Pre-funded Amount, subject to the Additional Purchase Conditions being met on any Purchase Date during the Pre-funded Period.
+See also the statements in "Further Advance Receivables", which confirm that the Issuer will accept the purchase of Further Advance Receivables, subject to the Additional Purchase Conditions being met on any Purchase Date during the Pre-funded Period.
 See also the similar statements in section "Further Advance Receivables".